NemSer/Python_Tasks/YandexHandbook/README.md

 # YandexHandbook
-Experience in solving problems from a Python handbook from Yandex
+Experience in solving learning tasks from a Python handbook from Yandex